-Port's location from the city centre is 9 km (6 ml).
+Port's location from the city centre is 9 km (6 mi).
 Fos Port is at ~20 min drive distance from the Marseille-Provence airport and at ~20 min drive distance from the MP2 airport (budget flights).
-The port is also easily accessible by TGV (high speed trains) from Lyon (90 min), London England (4 1/2 hours) and from Brussels Belgium (5 hours).
+The port is also easily accessible by TGV (high-speed trains) from Lyon (90 min), London England (4 1/2 hours) and from Brussels Belgium (5 hours).

 Port's cruising season is February through December, but most ship visits are in June-October.
-In 2013, the cruise port handled over 1 million passenger.
+In 2013, the cruise port handled 1+ million passengers.
 During high season, the city is visited by over 16,000 cruise tourists per day.